hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-py-fr.png" alt="geopy-fr" caption="The newly created Fr1000cfs.tif raster plotted in QGIS." %}

-## A practice example with zonal statistics
+## An application example with zonal statistics

 In hydraulic and geospatial analyses, the question of statistical values of certain areas of one or more rasters often arises.
 For example, we may be interested in mean values and standard deviations in specific water body zones. *Zonal statistics* enable the delineation of an area of a raster by using a polygon shapefile.